 “Why did you buy Maxim?”

-In response, you can’t even say, “for the articles,”.
+In response, you couldn’t say, “for the articles,”.
 But nobody asks, because no one cares.
-But with Playboy, some people care, so the standard line of “…great article” came into culture three decades ago.
+But with Playboy, some people cared, so the standard line of “…great article” came into culture three decades ago.
 It’s not the morals of the buyer, but the people in the store around the buyer, and of course, the people who are in the environment of the buyer at home or office…that matter.

 For my work, getting people to achieve is often difficult because of “self sabotage.”
 I’ve found that people won’t buy something with that word in the title.
 Change the title to something palatable, and they can buy it, appreciate it, give the program incredible reviews and everything…is wonderful.

 Right now, we’re in the process of writing the next book that will pick up where Irresistible Attraction left off.
 And it will blow people away.
 And it will be difficult to pick up in a book store because you’ll think the check out clerk is judging you!